 31. Referring to the CoC view as “complementarian” overstates the view.
 There is a giant gap between the Churches of Christ interpretation of scripture and the vast majority of those referred to as complementarians (a misnomer, btw).
 Even the vast majority of complementarians — Southern Baptist, etc. — do not interpret scripture the way the CoC does and do not completely prohibit women from speaking and leading in the worship assembly, etc. The extent of the sex discrimination embodied in the CoC’s interpretation is the most discriminatory or close to it among all of Christianity among groups of size, in the U.S. at least.
 Only somewhere around 4% of Christianity completely bars women from speaking and leading in the worship service, and the CoC makes up the lions share of that.
 Parts of IFB comes close.
 Islam completely bars women from speaking and leading in the worship service, but it is not monolithic about it — it is cultural.
 In other words, the the CoC-type interpretation of the scripture is a very small universe, so saying “complementarians” when talking about the CoC interpretation overstates the team and overstates who is responsible for the interpretation and its continuing impact and for making changes.

 32. God discriminated.
 God was discriminating relative to priests, but many misdescribe the point of discrimination — God did not simply prohibit women from being priests.
 It was not discrimination against “Jewish women.”
-The requirements for priests were Levite, direct (blood) descendant of Aaron, male, healthy, not unclean, right age, etc. The scope of the restriction for priests was quite narrow.
-And, of course, God declared all Christians, women and men, priests now — a royal priesthood, the universal priesthood. (e.g., 1 Peter 2:9) Regardless, the comparison is inapposite.
-That God does something does not give people license to do it.
-God is sovereign and can kill, harm, wipe us all out, …. discriminate.
-It does not give *us* license to kill, harm, wipe people out, …. discriminate.
+The requirements for priests were Levite, direct (blood) descendant of Aaron, male, healthy, not unclean, right age, etc. The scope of the qualifications for priests were quite narrow.
+And, of course, God declared all Christians — regardless of from whom they descend, male and female, healthy or not, clean or unclean, young or old, etc., priests now — a royal priesthood, the universal priesthood. (e.g., 1 Peter 2:9) Regardless, the comparison is inapposite.
+That God does something does not give human beings license or permission to do it.
+God is sovereign and can kill, harm, wipe us all out, … or discriminate.
+It does not give *us* license to kill, harm, wipe people out, … or discriminate.

-34. Should ministers continue?
-Most of the talk is around ethics, Christ-centered ministry, long-term impact on the minister’s ethics and ability to minister (tendency to reconstruct our personal ethics to fit our personal needs vs. doing it too quickly and never having an impact), and self-care.
-If you can ethically stay in and stay healthy doing so, it seems like it.
+34. Should ministers continue to be in the Churches of Christ congregations that discriminate based on sex?
+Most of the talk is around ethics, Christ-centered ministry, impact on the minister’s ethics and ability to minister (tendency to reconstruct our personal ethics to fit our personal needs vs. doing it too quickly and never having an impact), and self-care.
+If you can ethically stay in and stay healthy doing so while advocating for change, it seems like it.
 But there is a very serious ethical problem.
+If you are not advocating for change while young girls continue to be harmed, what are the ethics and morality and sin in that?
 And it can have a serious impact on our self-care (can negatively impact our own health) and our personal long-term ethics (can erode our ethics).

 35. Some of the ethical issues that can come into play for a minister re women’s roles are (a) lying — e.g., the minister lying and/or being deceptive about his view on the matter or his knowledge relative to other views on the matter, (b) breach of fiduciary or fiduciary-like duties or love — e.g., the minister putting his interest (his income and status) ahead of the interest of the young girls in the congregation, (c) negligence — e.g., not acting while knowing that barring women/girls can harm people while having a duty to act or while knowing that people want to do the right thing, and (d) dereliction of duties – e.g., if the minister is paid, then part of what they are paid to do is to tell the truth, raise matters that those for whom the congregation is “home” cannot, etc. There are more.

-36. For me, I think that if one can avoid (a) — not lie / be deceptive — then (b) – (d) are solvable ethically if one is making genuine and diligent efforts towards giving women a voice.
-E.g., if one has a plan and is working that plan.
+36. For me, I think that if one can avoid (a) — not lie / be deceptive — then (b) – (d) are solvable ethically if one is making genuine and diligent efforts towards giving women a voice and ending the discrimination.
+That’s a big if.
+Taking to long or doing very little, etc., is not a genuine and diligent effort.
+E.g., if one has a plan and is working that plan to the end of ending discrimination against girls and women.
 You can make much more of a difference on the inside than the outside.
 I’ve found it helpful to think about it analytically in this regard.
 My take is that excuses, like not having a plan with a reasonable time-line, or doing little, or just putting it off for a couple of years, or talk of a “congregation not being ready” (essentially, blaming the congregation) when it is full of people who have been Christians for 20+ years, giving up, etc., or thinking that if I am fired it’s a major factor in the congregation (like someone else can’t do it), etc., doesn’t sufficiently solve (b) – (d).

 37. It is a whole lot less riskier to not have a plan and have no time-line, do little, etc. Unfortunately, it seems that ethically going about this involves meaningful risk to your job and status and reputation within the CoC in most places.
 The need to feed one’s family complicates all this and feeds the ethical equation.